As an Amazon Associate we earn from qualifying purchases.

 While you might love to wear the same few bras over and over again, this does cause undue stress on the elastic.
-So switch it up and try to not wear the same everyday bra more than 2 days in a row.
+So switch it up and try to not wear the same everyday bra for more than 2 days in a row.

 Has this scene ever transpired in your room?
 It’s a Friday night and you are beyond excited to wear your new little strapless dress.
 You start to rummage around in your lingerie drawer, looking for the perfect bra to pull your whole outfit together… and disaster strikes.
-No strapless bra in sight!

-Strapless bras are going to be your go-to choice for all your bandeau tops, off-the-shoulder dresses and anything else with a low profile neckline or exposed shoulders.
+Strapless bras are going to be your go-to choice for all your bandeau tops, off-the-shoulder dresses, and anything else with a low profile neckline or exposed shoulders.

 Tip: The key with a good strapless bra is to make sure the band comfortably sits horizontally around your ribcage with staying power.

 it will save you bundles of money (and potential wardrobe malfunctions!) in the long run.